maybeiambatman/Jumbleza/README.md

 Implementation
 --------------

-The program has two key functions:
+The program has three key functions:

-- At first it builds an anagram dictionary for more efficient lookup.
+- build_dictionary: This function builds an anagram dictionary for more efficient lookup.

 - check_word_jumble: This function accepts a string as input and goes through the dictionary built by the program to yields all words key-ed to the sorted word.